Return on Investment for Training

 Guidance below addresses a "Training Manager," but it also applies to anyone else responsible for measuring or improving training value.
 This may include managers, instructors, outside consultants, human resources professionals, and others.

 - Measuring Training ROI.

-- Step 1: Recruit and use a training advisory team.
+- Step 1: Recruit, develop, and rely on a training advisory team.

-- Step 2: Link training ROI to existing performance measures.
+- Step 2: Link training ROI to existing job performance measures.

-- Step 3: Measure Level 1: Response to the training.
+- Step 3: Measure Level 1: Trainee response to the training.